 Fig. @ref(lines)).

-Horizontal segments in the data with $\Var(y)=0$ and slope b1 = 0, i.e., equal y values at adjacent x, lead to division by 0 in the
+Horizontal segments in the data with \(\Var(y)=0\) and slope \(b_1=0\), i.e., equal \(y\) values at adjacent \(x\), lead to division by 0 in the

 correlation-based scoring functions (eq. @ref(eq:r2)).
 Here,

-warning if correlation-based scoring is used (type="r2"
+and issue a warning if correlation-based scoring is used

-minimum.
-This is consistent with the general behaviour of
+functions will evaluate to their minimum.
+This is consistent with the

-correlation-based scoring functions to favor sloped (|b1| > 0) over flat
+general behaviour of correlation-based scoring functions to favor sloped

 Both cases are exemplified in Section @ref(lines) and Figure @ref(lines).